Reconstruct a Delegation Chain

 To confirm the user saw human-readable policy (not raw JSON):

-pnpm exec drs policy evidence.json --receipt 0
+pnpm exec drs policy root-policy.json

 What you can prove